ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 1. Unblind the `index_key` using the Client blind `sk_blind`, yielding the index result.
-1. Run HKDF {{!RFC5869}} with the hash function corresponding to the BKS scheme, using the index result as the secret, Client Key `pk_sign` as the salt, and ASCII string "issuer_origin_alias" as the info string, yielding Issuer's Origin Alias.
+1. Run HKDF {{!RFC5869}} with the hash function corresponding to the BKS scheme, using the index result as the secret, Client Key `pk_sign` as the salt, and ASCII string "IssuerOriginAlias" as the info string, yielding Issuer's Origin Alias.

 In pseudocode, this is as follows: